 Greece needs to be re-branded.
 OK, so we need a new logo, don’t we?
 Nope.
 No way.
 Nation branding is about prompting other people’s perceptions about a country to change, not through sleek advertising, but through policy-making.
 In short: it’s about tackling the issues, not about making claims.

-Here are five examples on how to outcast a couple of stereotypes which haunt Greece today:
+Here are 5 real-life examples on how to outcast some of the typical image problems which haunt Greece today:

 Problem #1: Greece is perceived to be backward.

+Solution: Forbid cash.
 Illegal funding, robbery, money laundering, bribery, the informal economy and of course income-based tax fraud would be much harder or would entirely miss their point if cash were forbidden.
-And Greece needs to offsite all of these plagues.
+And Greece needs to offsite all of these pests which plague the Greek economy.
 This would signal that Greece bets on being fraud-free, clean business-friendly and yes, also very modern and digital.

 Problem #4: Greece is perceived to be not innovative.